Mindgreppers/lifemaker_web/content/_index.md

 ## Our approach

+- Adopt a *complete solution* covering (every) family's material, mental and spiritual needs
 - Adopting a family based approach for existential and co-existential [education](/model) and [value based co-living](/values)
   - A union of at least two people with a common goal to live life together meanigfully, is being called a family
   - Everyone is part of some family or other, whether by blood, friendship or Spirit.
   - Those who find themselves completely isolated without anyone, are welcome to join any family from our Universal family
-- Micro family units organising and helping each other as a Macro family, *in every meaningful way possible*
+- Helping each other *in every meaningful way possible*
 - A mutual understanding of co-ownership, conservation and right utilisation of any resources
 - Living in villages and communities in symbiosis with nature
   - If city life is needed for some families, they can also live in mutual symbiosis in cities